claudiupusuc/retail-service/README.md

 The project defines custom Exceptions (a few basic ones, more specific ones can also be defined) and uses a controller advice in order to build custom error responses.
 These custom error responses define codes which client apps can use.

+### Exposed Endpoints
+* `GET /products` Searches for products by product name
+* `POST /carts` Add a product to cart
+* `POST /orders` Place order
+* `GET /orders/{orderNumber}` Search order
+* `GET /reports//top-5-today` Top 5 products sold today
+* `GET /reports/least-selling-products-month` Least sold products this month
+* `GET /reports/sale-amount-per-day` A day by day breakdown of sale amounts between two dates

+### Features
+* Persistence of products in a database.
+* Searching for products.
+* Creating a cart of products and adding to that cart.
+* Placing an order with the products from a cart taking into consideration the product availability.
+* Notify the user who placed the order via email with his order number.
+* Ability to search for a placed order by the order number.
+* Reporting API:
+  * Top 5 best selling products today
+  * Least sold products this month (Specify how many).
+  * A day by day breakdown of the sale amount (between two dates).

 ### What is missing and would be added given extra time?
 * Authentication/Authorization logic.
 Ability to have users of the app with different Roles (CUSTOMER, ADMIN).
 And being able to define access level for endpoints based on these roles.